USCiLab/cereal/_includes/serialization_archives.markdown

 ## JSON

 The JSON archive can be used by including `<cereal/archives/json.hpp>`.
 JSON is a human readable format and should not be used in situations where serialized data size is critical.
-JSON archives are very similar to XML archives in that they will take advantage of name-value pairs and automatically name things without them.
+JSON archives are very similar to XML archives in that they will take advantage of name-value pairs when available, and automatically generate names when they are not.
 Consider the following nearly identical example as seen in the XML section:

 ```cpp
 #include <iostream>